obergodmar/kanagawa-tmTheme/README.md

 # Kanagawa

+> .tmTheme files in this repo were auto-generated.
+Check the PR for more details: https://github.com/rebelot/kanagawa.nvim/pull/231.

 Dark colorscheme inspired by the colors of the famous painting by Katsushika Hokusai.\
 Colors are taken from [kanagawa.nvim](https://github.com/rebelot/kanagawa.nvim)